hackclub/hackclub/workshops/dodge/README.md

 }
 ```

-And we'll have corresponding behavior assigned to the left arrow key, except that we'll decement the position by 1:
+And we'll have corresponding behavior assigned to the left arrow key, except that we'll decrement the position by 1:

 ```js
 if (keyDown(LEFT_ARROW)) {